 A native of Middle Tennessee, I received a B.A. in History and Greek from Furman University in Greenville, South Carolina in 2001.
-I earned a master’s degree in Classics from the University of Georgia in 2007; my thesis, “Ambrose and Stilicho: Politics in the Post-Theodosian World,” dealt with the political relationship between St. Ambrose (ca. A.D.
-337-397), bishop of Milan, and the Vandal general Stilicho (d.
-408), who seized power in the western Roman Empire upon the death of the Roman emperor Theodosius in 395.
-I am currently on the tail end of an M.Div. program in the Hazelip School of Theology at Lipscomb University in Nashville, Tennessee.
-I anticipate completion of that degree, should all go well, in the spring of 2013.
+I earned a master’s degree in Classics from the University of Georgia in 2007.
+I am also a graduate of the Master of Divinity program in the Hazelip School of Theology at Lipscomb University in Nashville, Tennessee.

 My academic and research interests over the past few years have centered on historical theology and New Testament studies.
 In the former area, my particular interests lie in patristic theology and biblical exegesis and in the history and theology of the 19th century Stone-Campbell Movement.
 In the latter area, I am focused on the study of Paul and his letters, apocalyptic literature, and, more generally, the New Testament writers’ use of the Old Testament.
 These seemingly disparate areas of interest grow out of (for me, at any rate) the particular theological inheritance bequeathed to me by my upbringing in the Churches of Christ, the communion in which I worship and live out the life in Christ.